Learning Visual-Audio Representations for Voice-Controlled Robots: Introduction

 Our main contributions are as follows.
-(1) We present a novel pipeline for task-oriented voice-controlled robots inspired by sensorimotor theory.
+(1) We present a novel voice controlled robot pipeline whose application is not constrained to a specific dataset or benchmark.
 (2) We build a novel VAR that provides reward signals to the downstream RL training.
-The VAR can be treated as a unification of the ASR, NLU, and the grounding module.
+To our best knowledge, the VAR is the first representation that unifies the ASR, NLU, and the grounding module.
 (3) Our system exhibits promising results in multiple navigation and manipulation tasks.
-We demonstrate that our new pipeline enables the robot to self-improve its policies with limited amount of data from a new domain using both simulated and real-world experiments.
-(4) We create and solve the first visually high-fidelity AI environment that uses real multi-word speech commands for instruction following tasks.
+We demonstrate that our pipeline enables the robot to self-improve with limited amount of data from a new domain using both simulated and real-world experiments.
+(4) We create and solve the first AI environment that uses state-of-the-art free-form speech commands dataset for instruction-following tasks.